Mintz Law Firm

 - Property damage incidents: two years from the initial incident

-To avoid the risks of losing your right to compensation, contact a skilled Arvada personal injury lawyer who knows the statute of limitations and any other deadlines you have to adhere to in order to recover the total value of your compensation.
+To avoid the risks of losing your right to compensation, contact a skilled Arvada, CO personal injury lawyer who knows the statute of limitations and any other deadlines you have to adhere to in order to recover the total value of your compensation.

 What Can an Arvada Personal Injury Lawyer Do for You?